antron3000/MetaverseTutorials/README.md

 grunt
 ```

 This will generate javascript files into the /dist folder that you can import into your app.
-For the purpose of this tutorial these files have already been included in the playground folder.
+You don't have to worry about this for now.
+We have generated these files and placed them in the playground folder.
 To include them in your webapp just add these script tags into your html page.

 ```
 <script src = "metaverse.min.js"></script>